dhleong/opengps/lib/README.md

 ## What

-The OpenGps library provides a reactive interface to the [free National Airspace Systems Resources (NASR)][2] dataset provided by the FAA.
-It supports loading data for a specific Airac cycle, or automatically using the most recent.
+The OpenGps library provides a [Reactive][2] interface to the [free National Airspace Systems Resources (NASR)][2] dataset provided by the FAA.
+It supports loading data for a specific Airac cycle, or automatically using the most recent cycle.
 It is designed to be extensible, allowing you to plug-in different data sources and storage methods.

 ### Data Provided